How to start

 {$IFDEF MSWINDOWS} tlbsCRLF {$ENDIF}): string;

-4. Preparation of the RTL/VCL code
+4. Preparing the RTL/VCL Code

-6. Starting the translation
+6. Starting the Translation

 This page belongs to the Delphi2Cpp Documentation